 - Release the button, then check if the remote is paired.

-Test the volume button to see if it’s working or paired.
+Test the volume button to ensure it’s working and paired.
 You might have to try the pairing process a few times before it works.

 Check Your TV’s Audio Settings

-The FireStick remote volume sometimes won’t work because you haven’t enabled your TV’s correct audio control settings.
+The FireStick remote volume may not work properly because your TV’s audio control settings are not set correctly.
 To check the equipment control settings to ensure they allow audio control via FireStick remote, follow the instructions below:

 1. Go to Settings.